 Smooth newt found in Melbourne:

-Six years ago, a single smooth newt was found in a pool of water at a Melbourne building site by a construction worker.
-The find was deeply alarming because it is the first time an entirely new amphibian order has been recorded outside of captivity in Australia.
+When a single smooth newt was found in a pool of water at a Melbourne building site by a construction worker a few years ago, it was the first time an entirely new amphibian order has been recorded outside of captivity in Australia.
 Since then, the suburbs of Melbourne have become home to this dangerous new ecological invader.

 Characteristics of Smooth newts: